 11 of 14

-Insulation.
-Energy efficient appliances.
-Appropriate HVAC systems for your climate.
+Save money in the long run by choosing insulation, energy-efficient appliances, and HVAC systems appropriate for your climate.
 Experiments in renewable energy.
 Even big-box stores like Lowe's sell do-it-yourself solar panels, and the prices have come way down.
 Energy-efficient heating systems and "Energy-Star" rated appliances may cost a little more, but you can save money (and the environment) over the long haul.
 The most economical house is the one you can afford to live in for many years to come.
-Build to save energy.

 12 of 14

 Some of the most interesting and most affordable homes being built today are factory-built, modular, or prefabricated homes.
 Just like the Sears and Montgomery Ward catalog mail-order houses from the early 20th century, modular homes come complete with building plans and pre-cut construction materials.
 Katrina Cottages and Katrina Kernel Cottages don't look like geodesic dome homes, but when you go modular, the process of building is being able to follow directions.
 You can practically do it yourself.Continue to 13 of 14 below.

 Finish It Yourself

 You don't need to be a construction expert to take on some jobs yourself.
 Sometimes all you need is a group of friends to get things done.
 That's the way America was built—neighbor helping neighbor and brother helping brother.
 Perhaps you can take care of finishing details such as painting and landscaping.
 Also, consider postponing some parts of the project.
 Leave the basement or garage unfinished and tackle those spaces at a later date.
 You'd better not leave off the roof, though.

 Consult a Pro